InternetMaximalism/intmax2-mining-cli/README.md

 > This CLI tool currently operates on Sepolia testnet only.
 Key differences from future Mainnet:
 >
 > - Mining: Every few minutes (Mainnet: hours)
-> - Claims: Daily with 1-day delay (Mainnet: weekly, 1-week delay)
+> - Claims: Daily at 00:00 UTC, with a 1-day delay (Mainnet: weekly on Mondays at 00:00 UTC, with a 1-week delay)
 > - Tokens: Test tokens (Mainnet: ITX tokens)
 >
 > "Mainnet" references below refer to Sepolia testnet in this version.